 Michael Green Interviews...
 Ben Kelly

-Here is a Q & A with singer songwriter Ben Kelly.
-We talk about his experiences in music.
+Originally posted on July 5th 2017 here is a Q & A with singer-songwriter Ben Kelly.
+We talked about his experiences in music.

 Where did it all start for you getting into music?